 KAZIMIR: – The Crypt Gallery is one of London’s most unique and atmospheric exhibition spaces, and we are very excited about hosting our festival there.
-It is located in King’s Cross, underneath St. Pancras Church.
-We programmed our films with the space in mind, therefore it is no surprise that the festival films have themes of; death, religion, spirituality, birth, trauma and the fight for existence.
+It is located at King’s Cross, underneath St. Pancras Church.
+We programmed our films with the space in mind; therefore, it is no surprise that the festival films have themes of; death, religion, spirituality, birth, trauma, and the fight for existence.

-LENNIE: – This setting has ultimately allowed us to give the audience an unprecedented experience; one that merges the essence of the art gallery format, with the film festival narrative, while also mixing in some audience participation.
+LENNIE: – This setting has ultimately allowed us to give the audience an unprecedented experience;, one that merges the essence of the art gallery format with the film festival narrative, while mixing in some audience participation.

 DT500MAG: – DYSPLA is the world’s first festival dedicated to screening the work of dyslexic and neurodivergent filmmakers.
 Could you explain more about that dedication?

-LENNIE: – We believe in the ‘dyslexic advantage’, and that it can be channeled to create inventive and powerful work, which pushes modern conventions.
-DYSPLA believes that the Dyslexic Aesthetic is an artistic genre which is why we are determined to pin down and articulate exactly what constitutes it.
+LENNIE: – We believe in the ‘dyslexic advantage’ and that it can be channelled to create inventive and influential work which pushes modern conventions.
+DISPLAY believes that the Dyslexic Aesthetic is an artistic genre, so we are determined to pin down and articulate precisely what constitutes it.

-KAZIMIR: – Currently, there isn’t a very large body of academic research based on the artistic aesthetics of dyslexia and neuro-divergence in film or the moving image.
-This is why DYSPLA hopes to instigate and facilitate research in this field, becoming pioneers in the topic and establishing the dyslexic aesthetic as a new genre (and not just pseudo-science).
+KAZIMIR: – There isn’t a vast body of academic research based on the artistic aesthetics of dyslexia and neuro-divergence in film or the moving image.
+This is why DYSPLA hopes to instigate and facilitate research in this field, becoming pioneers in the topic and establishing the dyslexic aesthetic as a new genre (not just pseudo-science).

 DT500MAG: – What are the nuances of dyslexia and neuro-divergence?

-LENNIE: – In terms of dyslexia, everybody is already quite aware of the difficulties that children face in school in terms of rote learning, reading, writing, multiplication, short-term memory, processing, orientation, and spelling. society, focus on these difficulties and brands dyslexia as a learning disability, ignoring the all-important flip side of these weaknesses: i.e. the many great gifts that dyslexia can bring when it comes to spatial, material, creative and big-picture reasoning.
+LENNIE: – In terms of dyslexia, everybody is already quite aware of the difficulties that children face in school in terms of rote learning, reading, writing, multiplication, short-term memory, processing, orientation, and spelling.
+Society focuses on these difficulties and brands dyslexia as a learning disability, ignoring the all-important flip side of these weaknesses: i.e., the many great gifts dyslexia can bring regarding spatial, material, creative and big-picture reasoning.

 KAZIMIR: – Scientific research shows that dyslexics tend to rely more on their right brain hemisphere as opposed to greater reliance on the left, which we see in neurotypical individuals.
-The cell columns in their brain’s cortex are also more spaced out, meaning they create stronger long-distance connections, as opposed to more tightly packed cells creating stronger short-distance connections in neurotypical individuals.
-Although these comparisons are very basic and over-simplified, they do give us a general idea of the science behind the diversity which we see in brain structure.
+The cell columns in their brain’s cortex are also more spaced out, creating stronger long-distance connections, as opposed to more tightly packed cells making stronger short-distance connections in neurotypical individuals.
+Although these comparisons are fundamental and over-simplified, they give us a general idea of the science behind the diversity we see in brain structure.

-LENNIE: – This difference in brain wiring is the reason why dyslexics often become innovators, entrepreneurs, artists, or criminals- because dyslexics have learned to operate outside of the rules.
+LENNIE: – This difference in brain wiring is why dyslexics often become innovators, entrepreneurs, artists, or criminals- because dyslexics have learned to operate outside the rules.

-KAZIMIR: – Our commissioned artist D-Fuse compared being dyslexic to “driving a Ferrari down a motorway… backward”.
-Well, if you’re driving backward, you’re getting a different perspective of the world (as well as the thrill of knowing that you’re life is in great danger) – and it’s in this space, between the knowing and the not knowing, where possibility, excitement, and creativity marry.
+KAZIMIR: – Our commissioned artist D-Fuse compared being dyslexic to “driving a Ferrari down a motorway… bbackwards.
+Well, if you’re going backwards, you’re getting a different perspective of the world (as well as the thrill of knowing that you’re life is in great danger) – and it’s in this space, between the knowing and the not knowing, where possibility, excitement, and creativity marry.

 DT500MAG: – What is your call to action?